bruslim/bruslim.github.io/_posts/2014-06-30-the-execution-context.md

 {% endhighlight %}

-Next we will execute the first iteration of the `for` loop, and update the context accordingly.
+Next JS will execute the first iteration of the `for` loop, and update the context accordingly.

 {% highlight js %}